Perform a suitability analysis

 • Click Features on the map to choose sites in the project or features on the map.

-• Use the Select sites pane to select sites from sites currently on the map or sites from the project.
+• Use the Select sites pane to select from sites currently on the map or sites from the project.
 Confirm your selections by unchecking the check boxes next to sites you do not want to include in the analysis.
 Click Add sites to include additional sites.

 • Click Geographies to use your country's standard geographic regions (such as states, counties, and ZIP codes).